Skip to main content

 You’ll be able to enjoy a smell-free zone, even next to the litter box

 Many boxes will have a kind of sensor to detect when your kitty exits so it can take care of business — literally — within seconds.
 This keeps your house smelling fresh and clean, so you won’t have to light a candle every time you enter the room.
-Many automatic litter boxes have excellent reviews when it comes to smell protection!
+Many automatic litter boxes have excellent reviews when it comes to smell protection.

 An automatic litter box can be expensive, loud, and even overwhelming for some cats

 As nice as a robot litter box may sound, your cat might not love the idea as much as you do.
 Felines can be creatures of habit, after all, and may take a long time to adjust to change.
-Any cat will need time to figure out what that fancy new machine is.
+Any cat will need to figure out what that fancy new machine is.

 Automatic litter box prices range from $100 to nearly $1,000